 Here is a sample board for how to break down language study into projects and tasks.
 For this sample board, I used the two foreign languages that I study: German and Japanese.

 My German is much more advanced than my Japanese.
-The tasks that I assign myself for my German project show that.
+The tasks that I assign myself for my German project are more complicated.
 For my German project, one of my goals is to read and listen to more news articles.
 International news is an easy way to listen to native level materials with a mental cheatsheet included.
 If you are already familiar with news and current events, you should already have some idea of what they are talking about.

 If you look on the sample board, under weekly goals, one of my goals for the week is to listen to three Tagesschau newscasts.
 The Tagesschau iTunes feed has a list of the topics included in the program.
 By going to the website and checking out the articles about each topic, I have a list of vocabulary related to the topic.
 My plan is to listen to a broadcast once for my first test of comprehension and then to look up more about the topics included in the broadcast.